Internet Crimes Against Children

 Under California law, these are likely not legal defenses that can be presented to the jury, but they can go a long way in helping show the DA who you are and calming the situation down.
 This almost always requires the defendant’s willingness to submit to a forensic psychological evaluation by a trained forensic psychologist (who works under attorney-client privilege and is not required to show written findings to the DA unless the psychologist testifies at trial).
 Additionally, there may be a treatment plan that needs to be implemented.

-I pride myself on my work with the top forensic experts and treatment providers in the field.
-If my clients are willing to put in the work and stick to a treatment plan, I can help them and stand by them every step of the way.
+Los Angeles criminal defense attorney Jerod Gunsberg is proud to work with top forensic experts and treatment providers in the field.
+If a client is willing to put in the work and stick to a treatment plan, Mr. Gunsberg will help them and stand by them every step of the way.